davidwalter0/gitlab-slack-integration/README.md

 [ ] auto insert into a standalone private registry and repository [ ] auto inject configurations for continuous runners [ ] include all members with notifications
+[ ] create config service for simple pull of config info from http://config/slackurl

 http://host/user/project/runners